Aircoookie/WLED/usermods/TetrisAI_v2/readme.md

 ## Best results

  If the speed is set to be a little bit faster than a good human could play with maximal intelligence and very few mistakes it makes people furious/happy at a party 😉.

+## Limits
+The game grid is limited to a maximum width of 32 and a maximum height of 255 due to the internal structure of the code.